Table Of Contents

 Modi’s own words fuel the “no retirement” camp.

-In April 2025, he laid out a 25-year plan for India, aiming for a developed nation by 2047, 100 years after independence.
+In April 2025, he outlined a 25-year plan for India, aiming to achieve developed nation status by 2047, 100 years after independence.

-His fiery May 2025 speech on Operation Sindoor discussed unity, progress, and tackling challenges like terrorism.
+His fiery May 2025 speech on Operation Sindoor focused on unity, progress, and addressing challenges such as terrorism.

 That kind of long-term commitment does not scream, “I am retiring soon,” does it?